FAQ

 Yes — and this is one of the strongest reasons destination wedding couples use Wedding Memory.
 Share your link with anyone, anywhere in the world.
 Family back home can view all the professional videos and guest photos, read guestbook messages, and leave their own — even if they were 5,000 miles away.
 No app, no account, no download.
 They type your-names.wedding-memory.com into any browser and everything is there.
 It's the closest thing to being there for the people who couldn't be.

 It doesn't matter what platform your Tuscany photographer or Bali videographer uses to deliver files.
-Once everything is on your Wedding Memory page, it lives at your personal URL — accessible from anywhere in the world, from any device.
+Once everything is on your Wedding Memory album, it lives at your own web address — accessible from anywhere in the world, from any device.
 No foreign logins, no unfamiliar gallery platforms, no expiring links from a business in another country.
-If your photographer delivers files to you, upload them to your page.
+If your photographer delivers files to you, upload them to your album.
 They're there permanently.

 Yes.
-One Wedding Memory page holds everything — the intimate beach ceremony AND the hometown party six weeks later.
+One Wedding Memory album holds everything — the intimate beach ceremony AND the hometown party six weeks later.
 Create separate chapters for each event: 'Santorini Ceremony' and 'Chicago Reception,' for example.
-Guests from both events upload to the same page.
+Guests from both events upload to the same album.
 The people at the ceremony see the hometown reception photos, and the hometown guests see the ceremony.
 One link, one gallery, the full story.

 What is Wedding Memory?